oVirt/vdsm/README.md

 merged, we need to test them on all supported distributions and architectures.

-When you submit patches to gerrit, oVirt's Jenkins CI will run its tests according to configuration in the stdci.yaml file.
+When you submit patches to GitHub, oVirt's Jenkins CI will run its tests according to configuration in the stdci.yaml file.

 ### Travis CI for storage patches